Java Data Types & Variables Interview Questions

 strings, arrays, and classes.

-What is type casting in Java?
-Could you please explain implicit and explicit casting?
+2. What is type casting in Java?
+Explain implicit and explicit casting.

 Type Casting: